 The video helps support the fact that most bees, like bumble bees and honey bees, can’t fly at night.
 Instead of being nocturnal, bees are diurnal which means that bees only fly during the day.
 All their main activities like flying, retrieving pollen, constructing outside the beehive, and swarming are done during the day.
 Bees can crawl during the night, however the limited mobility affects how fast they can do tasks.

-Bees can’t see like humans do.
-In fact, bees can’t technically see at all!
-Instead, bees use the sun’s polarized light rays to guide themselves.
-Bee’s eyes are compound-shaped with thousands of lenses.
-Above their compound eyes, they have three simple eyes that help detect light and movement.
+Bees don’t see the world the way humans do.
+In fact, bees can’t technically see in the same sense we do at all!
+Instead, they navigate using the sun’s polarized light rays to guide them.
+Their eyes are compound-shaped, made up of thousands of tiny lenses.
+Interestingly, just like we appreciate clarity and focus in reading good night wishes, bees rely on precision too.
+Above their compound eyes, they also have three simple eyes that help them detect light and movement.

 However, there are certain bee species who can see at night.
 Some bees are crepuscular.
 They usually travel during dusk, night, and early morning.
 These special bees can fly during the night with little light.
 Other bees are completely nocturnal, like the Sweat Bee (Lasioglossum Texana).
 These unique bees can fly during the full and half moons.
 Then there’s other types of bees that do not need light at all to fly.
 Going by the name of Halictidae, these forager bees have evolutioned to fly during the night without needing light.
 These rare bees have way different eyes than bees that fly during the day.
 The forager bees have been able to neurologically trick their eyes to strengthen the signal that each photon sends to their little brains.
 These bees do this to gather nectar in the less competitive night and retrieve pollen from nocturnal flowers.
 These different bees go out to show how special bees really are.